Essential renormalisation group: Frame transformations in quantum field theory

 where $\Tr$ stands for the trace of a two-point function $\Tr X := \int_x X(x,x)$.
 Taking a functional derivative of \eqref{Expec_phiK} with respect to $\phi$ and using the previously derived identities we obtain

-There are two special configurations of the source $K(x,y)$.
+There are two special configurations of the source $K(x_1,x_2)$.
 First, if we take $K = 0$ then $\Gamma[\phi,0] = \Gamma[\phi]$ is the 1PI effective action.
 If additionally $\Gamma[\phi]$ is evaluated at its stationary point $\phi_{\rm{min}}$ the expectation values \eqref{Expec_phiK} reduce to the frame invariants \eqref{Expectation_O}.
-Secondly, if we take $K(x_1,x_2) = M_\Lambda(x_1,x_2)$, where $M_\Lambda$ is the metric that defines the measure \eqref{measure}, then the two-point source term produces a delta function in the path integral as the continuum limit \eqref{con_lim} is taken, and we have
+Secondly, if $K(x_1,x_2)$ diverges, then the two-point source term produces a delta function in the path integral and we have